cevr/ftld/README.md

 - `result.unwrapErr` - Unwraps an error.
 Throws if the result is `Ok`.
 - `result.tap` - Executes a side effect.
 - `result.tapErr` - Executes a side effect if the result is `Err`.
-- `result.toTask` - Converts a result to a task.
+- `result.task` - Converts a result to a task.
-- `result.toOption` - Converts a result to an option.
+- `result.option` - Converts a result to an option.
 - `result.settle` - converts a result to a object representing the result of a computation.

 ```ts